 Readership Researchers and graduate students in ancient, medieval and renaissance philosophy, in classics and in history.

-Editorial Board Prof. Peter d'Hoine, KU Leuven, Belgium Prof. Jan Opsomer, KU Leuven, Belgium Prof. Andrea Robiglio, KU Leuven, Belgium Prof. Carlos Steel, KU Leuven, Belgium Prof. Gerd Van Riel, KU Leuven, Belgium
+Editorial Board Prof. Pieter d'Hoine, KU Leuven, Belgium Prof. Jan Opsomer, KU Leuven, Belgium Prof. Andrea Robiglio, KU Leuven, Belgium Prof. Carlos Steel, KU Leuven, Belgium Prof. Gerd Van Riel, KU Leuven, Belgium

 Advisory Board Prof. Brad Inwood, University of Toronto, Canada Prof. Jill Kraye, The Warburg Institute, London, United Kingdom Prof. John Marenbon, University of Cambridge, United Kingdom Prof. Lodi Nauta, University of Groningen, The Netherlands Prof. Timothy Noone, The Catholic University of America, USA Prof. Robert Pasnau, University of Colorado at Boulder, USA Prof. Martin Pickavé, University of Toronto, Canada, Prof. Pasquale Porro, Università degli Studi di Bari, Italy Prof. Geert Roskam, KU Leuven, Belgium